-Joseph Barry (born 1796), was the 16th and youngest son of victualler and Inn keeper Richard Barry of Hitchin (whose grandfather Richard, is rumoured to have fled Ireland).
+Joseph Barry (born 1796), was the 16th and youngest son of victualler and gentleman Inn keeper Richard Barry of Hitchin (whose great great grandfather Thomas, fled Ireland).
 Joseph lost his parents at a young age and spent some years in France & Spain studying the wine trade under the tutelage of his older brothers Charles Frisby Barry and Michael Barry who married a French lady, Theresa Victoria Josephine Marquette, in 1816.

 As a young man of 21 years Joseph Barry was commissioned by the London Wine House, Barry & Wilkinson, to act as their agent for the export of wines from the Cape in 1817.
 Soon after arriving in Cape Town he was granted permission to remain and in 1819 he returned to make the Cape his home.

 BARRY & NEPHEWS